hakt0r/nuu/README.md

 ## nuu
 NUU is to be a (massive) multiplayer game of space trade and combat.

-It's **not finished yet** and probably will stay that way for a long time ;)
+It's **not finished yet** and probably will stay that way for a long time ;) Still it's somewhat playable and I do my best to not break master :D

 ![screenshot](https://raw.githubusercontent.com/hakt0r/nuu/master/screenshot.png "NUU in action - screenshot")

+### Features
+  * Trader AI's for Loot
+  * Fighter Bays
+    - AI escorts or real players
+  * Multiplayer Ships
+    - Dock with another ship, or let other players dock
+    - Take the helm, man turret, or sit in a fighter ready to be launched into mayhem

 ### History / Pointers
 NUU is heavily inspired by [Ambrosia Software](http://www.ambrosiasw.com/)'s [Escape Velocity](http://www.ambrosiasw.com/games/evn/).
 Still worth it's money.